 For more details you can read how we test, review, and rate at WindowsReport.

 Faulty (corrupted) or outdated mods can also stop other mods from working.

 General issues with the game will arise when there are faulty mods.
 For example, Fallout 4 might crash with regularity or, in the worst case, not start at all because of broken mods.

-How can I get Fallout 4 mods to work on PC?
+How do I get mods to work in Fallout 4?